What is GST?

 - PAN (HUF)

 - Aadhaar card and PAN card (Karta)

 D. Documents required to complete registration of goods and services tax: Company (both Indian and foreign, public and private)

 Existing users can access GST services details by simply logging into the GST portal.
-Notably, the GST bill and its online portal have simplified the GST registration and payment process.
-The portal has also made it easier to access details such as allotted GSTIN, orders, and notices.
-It must be noted that you will require the credentials for GST login, such as username and password, and follow a few steps to access such details from the GST portal.
+‘Notably, the GST bill and its online portal have simplified the GST registration and payment process.
+The portal has also made accessing details such as allotted GSTIN, orders, and notices easier.
+Although, you will require the credentials for GST login, such as username and password, and follow a few steps to access such details from the GST portal.

 The below steps explain the GST portal login process.